 - If the complaint falls outside of the first two categories, then it is probably related to a behavior issue or incident.
 In this case, it’s ideal to follow the steps listed below in order to resolve the situation in the best manner possible.

 It goes a long way with an angry parent for you to validate the parent’s feelings.
 Tell them you understand why they’re upset and why they feel the way they do.
 Don’t be dismissive as if the issue isn’t very important, because this will only fuel their anger.
 You want them to understand that their issue is a real concern to you.

 4. Take Responsibility and Apologize.

 It doesn’t matter whether you are or are not directly responsible for the issue.
-Taking responsibility is the fastest way to diffuse anger and works out best for both of you.
+Taking responsibility is the fastest way to diffuse anger and this works out best for both of you.
 Let them know that you’re taking responsibility and that you’re going to take care of it.
 Part of taking responsibility should also be to apologize.
 Even if you don’t see things their way, you can be sorry that they are upset or sorry that this happened.
 Sometimes this is what they want to hear.
-This is a very important way to show them that you aren’t on the defensive but want to work with them to resolve whatever has angered them.
+This is a very important way to show them that you aren’t on the defensive but that you want to work with them to resolve whatever has angered them.

 5. Let Them Know You’re Going to Fix It

 Your final statement should be a clear statement of how you’re going to resolve the issue.
 Be specific.
 As soon as it is possible, fix the problem.

 6. Follow Up.

 Let the parent know as soon as you have addressed the issue.
 There is no reason to apologize again and rehash the problem.
 It’s over.
 Move on.
 Thank the parent for coming to you, and ask them to contact you if they have any other concerns.
 This is a very important step in handling angry parents.